-- Know the reason you are no longer able to take part in a program. - Know the reason for denial of a service. - File a grievance. - Have oral and written instructions to file a grievance.
+- Know the reason you are no longer able to take part in a program. - Know the reason for denial of a service. - File a grievance based on program procedures as noted on the next page. - Have oral and written instructions to file a grievance.